 Welcome to Active Soft Matter and Bio-inspired Materials Lab

-is a part of the faculty of science at the University of Twente, The Netherlands
+is part of the Faculty of Science and the Center for BRAINS Institute at the University of Twente, The Netherlands

 We are a team of enthusiastic and result-oriented experimental scientists with a multidisciplinary background in active soft condensed matter, materials science, biophysics, chemical engineering, and microfluidics.
 Our research expertise lies at the interface of physicochemical manipulation (e.g., interaction potential, shape, and chemistry) of soft matter systems (e.g., biomembranes, active vesicles, artificial microswimmers, colloids, nanoparticles, and emulsions) and the fabrication of bio-inspired functional materials.
 We are interested in addressing fundamental questions in the dynamic self-organization of living matter, bio-membrane mechanics, and active particle transport in complex fluids from a soft matter perspective.